teassy000/vulkage/README.md

 1. download [premake5](https://premake.github.io/download/) and install it first.

 2. clone the repo via: `git clone https://github.com/teassy000/vulkage.git`
+3. enter the root directory by: `cd vulkage`
-3. update sub-modules via : `git submodule update --init --recursive`
+4. update sub-modules via : `git submodule update --init --recursive`
-4. generate project with command: `premake5 vs2022 x64`
+5. generate project with command: `premake5 vs2022 x64`

 Note: The project tested with vs2022 and worked on Nvidia 3070+ serials card.
 And it used the vulkan extension: `VK_EXT_mesh_shader`, default vertex pipeline might not work due to no testing for it.